"Balancing Alcohol & Substance Use to Improve College Success"

 What can I expect in BASICS?

 BASICS typically involves two 50-minute meetings with a health promotion specialist which are scheduled approximately one week apart.
-In the meetings, you will have an opportunity to discuss and explore your level of risk, consider possible changes you might make, and identify practical strategies that you could take to reduce your risk.
+Meetings are offered in person and via Zoom.
+In BASICS meetings, you will have an opportunity to discuss and explore your level of risk, consider possible changes you might make, and identify practical strategies that you could take to reduce your risk.

 BASICS uses a harm-reduction approach, so it is not an abstinence-only program.
 Personal goals for achieving a healthy balance with substances are set by the students themselves.